broadinstitute/taigapy/README.md

 ## Development
 ### Setup

-In an environment with Python 3.6, run `sh setup.sh` to set up requirements and git hooks.
+Run `poetry install`

-Run `python setup.py develop`.
+Then you can run `poetry shell` to get an environment with the module installed.

 ### Running Tests
 The fetch (i.e. `get`, `download_to_cache`, `get_dataset_metadata`, etc.) will run against the production Taiga server.
 The create and update dataset tests will run against your locally hosted Taiga.